jedinym/sqc-text/main.typ

 central repository for macromolecular data, ensuring their accessibility to all
 @pdb-history.

-#todo[add references]
 Since 2003, it is managed by the wwPDB consortium @wwpdb, consisting of:
-- Research Collaboratory for Structural Bioinformatics (RCSB)
+- Research Collaboratory for Structural Bioinformatics (RCSB) @pdb[p.
+D520]
-- Macromolecular Structure Database (MSD) at the European Bioinformatics Institute (EBI)
+- Macromolecular Structure Database (MSD) at the European Bioinformatics Institute (EBI) @pdb[p.
+D520]
-- Protein Data Bank Japan (PDBj) at the Institute for Protein Research in Osaka University
+- Protein Data Bank Japan (PDBj) at the Institute for Protein Research in Osaka University @pdb[p.
+D520]
-- Electron Microscopy Data Bank (EMDB)
+- Electron Microscopy Data Bank (EMDB) @emdb

 As of now (May 2024), it stores over two hundred and nineteen thousand structures @pdb-entry-stats.
 Eighty-four percent of this data was obtained using X-ray crystallography, nine percent using electron microscopy, and around six percent by nuclear magnetic resonance @pdb-stats-summary.

-As the number of large structures in the PDB continued to grow, the existing infrastructure proved inadequate.
+As the number of large and complex structures in the PDB continued to grow, the existing deposition and validation infrastructure proved inadequate.
 That is why the wwPDB initiated the development of OneDep, a novel system designed for deposition, biocuration, and validation @onedep[p.
 536].

 During the deposition process, the deposited structure is validated using community-made tools in OneDep's _validation pipeline_ @onedep[p.
 539].